 In June of 1920, Dr. Gilpatric filed for (and subsequently received) permission to convert 358 Commonwealth from an office and single-family dwelling into three dental offices and “habitation,” and in July of 1920, he filed for (and subsequently received) permission to convert 356 Commonwealth from offices and lodgings into dental offices.
 As part of the applications, he also received permission to cut doors in the party wall between the two buildings, on the first floor.

-In about 1928, the Gilpatrics acquired 360 Commonwealth, and in April of 1928, they applied for (and subsequently received) permission to remodel the interior, including cutting four doors in the party wall connecting with 358 Commonwealth.
+In April of 1928, the Gilpatrics acquired 360 Commonwealth, and that same month they applied for (and subsequently received) permission to remodel the interior, including cutting four doors in the party wall connecting with 358 Commonwealth.
 The building’s use was shown as being dental offices.

-By 1960, 356-358-360 Commonwealth were owned by Hyman Goodman.
-By that point, each building contained dental offices and apartments.
+356-358-360 Commonwealth changed hands and on September 4, 1960, were acquired by Hyman Goodman.
+By that time, each building contained dental offices and six apartments.

 In November of 1960, he applied for (and subsequently received) permission to convert the dental offices on the second, third, and fourth floors at 356 and 358 Commonwealth into apartment use, expanding the existing apartments (and not increasing the number of units).
 356 Commonwealth subsequently had one dental office and six apartments, and 358 Commonwealth had two dental offices and six apartments.